scottcha/OpenAvalancheProject/README.md

     ![NCAR Subset Selection](Tutorial/NCAR_Subset.png?raw=true "NCAR Subset")

     Once the selections are correct and you can eventually click through to submit your request.
 You should get a confirmation page of your selections and the system will start to retrieve your data.
 This usually takes a few hours and you will get an email when its ready for download.
 At this point if you want additional date/time ranges you can submit the requests and they will get queued and made avalable for download when they are ready.
+In this example the downloaded files were 1.5GB.

+    Extract and decompress all the files until you have a per forecast netCDF (*.nc) and ensure all the .nc files have been moved in to a single directory.
+If you are using Linux this stackoverflow post may help https://askubuntu.com/questions/146634/shell-script-to-move-all-files-from-subfolders-to-parent-folder.

+    Once you have all the files as .nc files in a single directory for that date and location (i.e., 15-16/Washington/) there are a couple final cleaning steps.
+Due to the download process sometimes some files earlier than 11/1 are included.
+You can just delete those files (the file date is)

+        Its worth a brief interlude in to understanding how these files are encoded.
+Here is a typical file name gfs.0p25.2015110100.f003.grib2.chamberlin455705.nc.
+Lets break that down gfs: is the model we are using.
+0p25 I beleive is the resolution at .25 degress but I haven't seen this documented.
+2015110100 is the encoded date of the model runtime.
+You will see in your dataset that there are four models run per day: 00, 06, 12, 18.
+Currently we are only using the 00 model (the first of the day).
+The next component is .f003 which is the forecast for 3 hours from the model runtime.  grib2 is the input file format.  chamberlin455705 is the enocded download request. nc is the output file extension for netCDF.

+Next delete all files which have a model run hour other than 00 (i.e., 06, 12, 18).
+Check that you have 1456 files at this point (8 files per day for 182 days, my download is missing the last 4 files which isn't a big deal as a subsequent steps averages these hourly forecasts to daily forecasts).
+The total size of the input files at this point is ~900MB.